-How we collect and use the information gathered when you become a member of HRC or use one of our online services:
+How we collect and use the information gathered when you become a member of HRC or use one of our online services or mobile applications:

 We gather contact information when you contribute to HRC online or via mail, join at pride or another event, when you sign up to use the HRC Action Center, when you sign up on one of our listservs such as Family Project, Workplace Project or in our press room, when you download one of our mobile applications, or when you otherwise provide personal information on our web site.
 We may also collect information from public sources, third party companies, or other organizations which we may combine with information from other sources.
 We use this information to contact you and send you legislative updates, action alerts, press releases, information about HRC programs, events and activities, local volunteer opportunities and membership and renewal appeals.